 This is one of my favorite summer salads.
 It's great in the winter, too, but for some reason, it screams outdoor eating to me.
 Unlike some of its summer salad cousins, it's very healthy.
 The main ingredient is barley, a food that is woefully underrepresented in our diets.
-Cholesterol-free and lowfat, it supposedly aids in prevention of heart disease and diabetes.
+Cholesterol-free and lowfat, it supposedly aids in .
 It's rich in fiber and minerals, too.
 You'd think we would eat more of it.

 Aside from my personal fondness for the flavor and texture of this salad, it's pretty and colorful.
 Bring it to a gathering, and you won't find that 15 other people have brought it, too!
 For some reason, men seem to like it a lot, though as Julie would say, your mileage may vary on that!
 It's a nice change from the mayonnaise-dressed salads.

 The original recipe came from an old Gourmet cookbook.
 Over the years, I've tried to improve on it, but this is one of those recipes that was nailed by the folks at Gourmet.
 I always go back to the original.

 I had a dog who was allergic to grain and couldn't eat dog food, so barley (which is a grain but doesn't contain the thing that triggers grain allergies) is one of the foods that I cooked for him every week.
 Consequently, I've cooked a lot of the stuff.
 I've discovered that the pearled barley in the bulk bins at my health food store is much nicer quality than the bagged barley at my regular grocery store.
 It expands more and has a better texture.
 I have not prepared this dish with hulled barley, which is supposed to be even better for us.
 I find hulled barley to be a bit like eating bark straight off the tree.
 Enough said about *that*!
 I'm also a big fan of Quick cooking Barley, which you'll find in the rice section of your grocery store.